vaginessa/android-usb-IO/results.md

 ![test image](images/TEK00014.PNG)

 ### 10 Msec period
 With a 10 msec scheduled period, the received data appears to be relatively consistent and most deadlines are met with up to about 4 msec of latency, but an occasional deadline is entirely missed.
+The missed deadlines are not dropped, and instead push back the other operations.
 Depending on the use case, this may or may not be acceptable.

 ![test image](images/TEK00015.PNG)
 ![test image](images/TEK00016.PNG)